 FDA orphan drug approvals

-Over the past five years, one-third of the drugs approved by the FDA are for rare diseases, and one-third of first-in-class NMEs are developed to treat rare diseases.
-More than 600 orphan drugs were approved by the FDA since the passage of the Orphan Drug Act in 1983,
+Over the past five years, one-third of the drugs approved by the FDA are for rare diseases, and of which one-third of first-in-class New molecular entities (NMEs) is to treat rare diseases.
+FDA approved more than 600 orphan drugs since the passage of the Orphan Drug Act in 1983.

-Many research and clinical trials are being conducted to treat rare disease conditions.
-Finding clinical trial sites for conducting rare diseases is a nightmare for sponsors and CRO’s because of the rarity, heterogeneity, complex patient management associated with rare conditions, patient recruitment, creating and executing an orphan drug clinical trial at sites is difficult.
+Besides these regulatory incentives, finding sites to conduct clinical trials in rare diseases is a nightmare for many sponsors and CRO’s.
+And this is because of the rarity, heterogeneity, complex patient management associated with rare conditions, patient recruitment, creating and executing an orphan drug clinical trial at sites is difficult.

 Top 7 rare diseases around the world